-Your palliative care team will assess if something is causing the dyspnoea and manage it with medicine or practical measures, such as being placed near an open window, having a fan in the room or trying relaxation exercises.
-Adjusting your position in bed or sitting up slightly can also help.
+Breathlessness (dyspnoea) is common at the end of life.
+Breathing may become uneven, change rhythm and become noisy.
+Your palliative care team will assess the cause of the breathlessness and manage it with medicine or practical measures.
+These include sitting near an open window, having a fan in the room or doing relaxation exercises.
+Adjusting your position in bed can also help.

-Feeling breathless may make you feel distressed and anxious, and this is likely to make the breathlessness worse.
+Breathlessness may make you feel distressed, and this is likely to make the shortness of breath worse.
 Talk to your doctor about medicines that can ease your anxiety.

 Dr Megan Ritchie, Staff Specialist Palliative Medicine, Palliative Care Service, Concord Repatriation General Hospital, NSW; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; Rosemary Cavanough, Consumer; Louise Durham, Nurse Practitioner, Metro South Palliative Care Service, QLD; Tracey Gardner, Senior Psychologist, Cancer Counselling Service, Cancer Council Queensland; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Linda Nolte, Program Director, Advance Care Planning Australia, VIC; Rowena Robinson, Clinical Advisor, Palliative Care Australia, ACT; Helena Rodi, Program Manager, Advance Care Planning Australia, VIC.

 The information on this page is also available for download.